 If an installment agreement is established, the IRS agent should be willing to fax the IRS levy release to your employer.
 You should have your HR or payroll departments fax number available as you will be required to provide.
 If you do not, the IRS agent will mail the levy release to your employer and until your employer receives, the levy will stand.

 If you cannot afford an installment agreement, then you might qualify for a reduced installment agreement or a temporary uncollectible status.
 In order for this to be determined, the IRS will require that you present your financials to them.
 The IRS has a form 433F that can be completed and presented via phone.
 It is important to note that many of the expenses that we all pay, may not be expenses that the IRS deems acceptable in determining an inability to repay.
 Essentially, the IRS has created “allowable” expense categories and limits on them as well.
 Therefore it is very important to understand the allowable expenses and limits as all too often taxpayers present their financials to be told they can actually afford more then had they not presented their financials.
 Some expenses that will not be allowed are the cost of private school for your children, higher education cost for your children, repayment of your child’s student loans, more than 1 vehicle payment up to $517 per taxpayer who owes the tax liability, and, whole life insurance payments.
 Additionally, there are maximum allowed expenses amounts for housing and utilities, operating expense for vehicles, and for food and the like.

 If you feel that your financials warrant the inability to establish an installment agreement you may want to contact ResolveTax.com at 800-721-3890.
-We offer a free financial analysis to determine if this may be the case.
-There is even the possibility that your financials will warrant tax settlement whereby we can reduce your total tax repayment to pennies on the dollar.
-We have a 97% success rate in negotiating tax relief for our clients.
-Why not let us determine if IRS tax relief is an option for you?
+Resolve Tax offers a free financial analysis to determine if this may be the case.
+There is even the possibility that your financials will warrant tax settlement whereby I can reduce your total tax repayment to pennies on the dollar.
+Why not let Resolve Tax determine if IRS tax relief is an option for you?